 Officials say waste materials were placed in and around the pit, and even burned occasionally.
-MPCA installed groundwater monitoring wells since many residents nearby rely on wells.
-There is no municipal water supply in the rural area and one is unlikely to be constructed soon.
+The MPCA installed groundwater monitoring wells since many residents nearby rely on wells.
+Since it is a rural area, there is no municipal water supply -- and it's not likely one would be constructed soon.

-At least one residential well contains vinyl chloride exceeding safe levels.
-A GAC filtration device was installed in 2001 to make the water safe to drink, but officials want to add the site to the list so they can continue to monitor and treat additional wells while conducting a larger investigation of the contaminant plume.
+At least one residential well in the area contains vinyl chloride beyond safe levels.
+A GAC filtration device was installed in 2001 to make the water safe to drink, but the MPCA wants to add the site to the list so they can continue to monitor and treat additional wells while conducting a larger investigation of the contaminant plume.

 Located at 612 11th Avenue Northwest, a single building occupies the commercial area affected.
 The western third of the building where the clothing care business was located was heavily damaged by fire in 2000.

 Since then, environmental investigations found perchloroethylene (PCE) and trichloroethylene (TCE) in the groundwater at the site.
-Officials say there are potential human health risks at the site associated with vapor intrusion, and the contaminants could even impact underground utilities, Cascade Creek and an industrial water supply well.
+Officials say there are potential human health risks associated with vapor intrusion, and the contaminants could even impact underground utilities, Cascade Creek and an industrial water supply well.

 The 1.5-acre site located at 315 Hennepin Avenue South is in a mixed industrial and residential area that is just about a quarter mile from Mille Lacs Lake.
 In the 1950s, a metal plating facility occupied the area and discharged both toluene and trichloroethylene (TCE) to the sewer before 1978.

-The site is located in a residential neighborhood, and officials say their main concern is that citizens could be at risk if they come in direct contact with contaminated soil and the MPCA says funds are needed to respond and protect human health.
+The site is located in a residential neighborhood, and officials say their main concern is that citizens could be at risk if they come in direct contact with contaminated soil through digging or other excavation.
+The MPCA says funds are needed to respond and protect human health.

-Officials believe corrective actions -- ranging from groundwater remediation and possible soil correction -- are needed to address the contaminants, and without a viable responsible party, the MDA would require state funding to complete the clean-up.
+Officials believe corrective actions -- ranging from groundwater remediation and possible soil correction -- are needed to address the contaminants.
+In the absence of a viable responsible party, the MDA would require state funding to complete the clean-up.

 Officials plan to add the site to the Superfund list to continue monitoring and treating drinking water in the area as well as investigate whether vapor intrusion has occurred at residences nearby.